 - This winter our researchers will be using a friction tester to track the results of salt application on various surfaces in the watershed.
 The goal is to determine the right amount of salt to achieve safe conditions.
 Our friction tester uses the same technology as airport testers.Parking lot design with winter in mind

-- We've developed design guidelines for commercial and institutional parking lots
+- We've developed parking lot design guidelines

 .
 If these guidelines are followed, less winter salt would be required.
 We're also encouraging municipalities to incorporate these guidelines into their policies.